riatron8/riatron8.github.io/docs/index.md

 ### My Contribution
+Setting up the motor, setting up the basis of the code, pushing the team and ensuring projects are on time, meetings happen, and work is of quality

 * This needs to be updated to reflect a team introduction
 * Content should also help an unfamiliar reader navigate to areas of interest.
 Information like: